larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    Returns a list with the current volume settings for each channel.
 The list elements are integer percentages.

-   The optional *direction* argument can be either 'playback' or 'capture', which is relevant if the mixer can control both playback and capture volume.
-The default value is 'playback' if the mixer has this capability, otherwise 'capture'
+   The optional *direction* argument can be either :const:`PCM_PLAYBACK` or :const:`PCM_CAPTURE`, which is relevant if the mixer can control both playback and capture volume.
+The default value is :const:`PCM_PLAYBACK` if the mixer has playback channels, otherwise it is :const:`PCM_CAPTURE`.

-.. method:: Mixer.setvolume(volume,[channel], [direction])
+.. method:: Mixer.setvolume(volume, [channel], [direction])

    Change the current volume settings for this mixer.
 The *volume* argument controls the new volume setting as an integer percentage.